 For some children, having epilepsy and taking AEDs will not affect their behaviour.
-However, some people may notice a change in their child’s mood or behaviour.
-For example they may become irritable or withdrawn.
-Having epilepsy does not change someone’s character but some children may be responding to how they feel about having epilepsy and how it affects them.
+However, some people may notice a change in their child’s mood or behaviour such as becoming irritable or withdrawn.
+Some children may be responding to how they feel about having epilepsy and how it affects them.
 They may also want to be treated the same as their siblings or friends and to feel that having epilepsy isn’t holding them back.
 Encouraging your child to talk about epilepsy may help them feel better.

 Most children with epilepsy can take part in the same activities as other children.
 Simple measures can help make activities such as swimming and cycling safer.
 For example, making sure there is someone with your child who knows how to help if a seizure happens.

 Can epilepsy change as children get older?

 Seizures may change over time, either in type or frequency.
 Some children outgrow their epilepsy by their mid to late teens.
 This is called 'spontaneous remission'.
 If they are taking AEDs and have been seizure-free for over two years, their doctor may suggest slowly stopping medication.

 How might my child feel?

 Having epilepsy can affect a child in different ways.
 Depending on their age and the type of seizures your child has, the impact may vary.